Skip to Content

 several diseased vessels.
 This is especially true if arteries on both the left and right

-sides of the heart are blocked.
+sides of the heart are affected.
 The limited number of small incisions made

 using MIDCAB makes it hard to treat more than two coronary arteries during